Image by Ei Katsumata Getty Images

 Within the monastery compound, the Doi Suthep Vipassana Meditation Center conducts a variety of religious outreach programs for visitors.

-Rót daang (literally 'red trucks') run to the bottom of the steps to the temple from several points in Chiang Mai, including from in front of the zoo (40B per passenger) and in front of Wat Phra Singh (50B per passenger), but they only leave when they have enough passengers.
-A charter ride from the centre will cost 300B, or 500B return.
+Rót daang (literally 'red trucks') run to the bottom of the steps to the temple from several points in Chiang Mai, including from in front of the zoo and in front of Wat Phra Singh, but they only leave when they have enough passengers and prices may very depending on the driver's mood.
+Travellers can also work out a private ride with a rótdaang, taxi or using the Grab mobile application.
 Many people cycle up on mountain-biking tours from Chiang Mai, and you can also walk from the university.